 BY PRIVATE TRANSFER: Our flight arrived past midnight in Hanoi so we needed to make advanced arrangements for transportation.
 We booked a private transfer with our hotel for USD 18, which is USD 3 more than what we paid to go back to the airport a few days later.
 I think we were charged a little extra going in because we arrived during off hours.
 If you can, then I suggest making similar arrangements with your hotel.
 If not, then you can book a private transfer through Klook.

-BY GRAB / UBER: We didn’t use any ride-sharing apps in Hanoi but we did in Saigon and found them to be cheap and very convenient.
+BY GRAB: We didn’t use any ride-sharing apps in Hanoi but we did in Saigon and found them to be cheap and very convenient.
 Based on my research, a Grab ride from Noi Bai International Airport to the Old Quarter should run you around USD 13 each way.
-I imagine Uber to be roughly the same.

 BY TAXI: We didn’t ride any taxis but I’ve read that taxi scammers are the one and only thing many travelers complain about in Hanoi.
 Based on my research, it should cost you around USD 16-18 to get to the Old Quarter from the airport, so don’t fall for any scams telling you otherwise.
 Noi Bai has been called a hotbed for taxi scammers who either try to overcharge you or take you to the wrong hotel in the hopes of getting a commission.
 To avoid being victimized by scams, arrange for a private transfer or use a ride-sharing app instead.

 BY PRIVATE BUS: Jetstar and Vietnam Airlines run private minibuses that shuttle people from the airport to designated stops in Hanoi for VND 30,000 (around USD 1.30).
-It may not take you exactly where you want to go but you’ll be close enough to either walk to your hotel or hop into an Uber or Grab.
+It may not take you exactly where you want to go but you’ll be close enough to either walk to your hotel or hop into a Grab.
 Follow this link for more information on airport minibuses in Hanoi.

-We flew into Hanoi but there are other ways to get there depending on where you are.
+We flew to Hanoi but there are other ways to get there depending on where you are.
 I suggest checking 12Go Asia to find route options available to you.
-It’s a popular transportation website that services Singapore, Cambodia, Thailand, Malaysia, Vietnam, and Laos.
+You can click on the link or use the widget below.

 HOW LONG TO STAY